If you own or manage a small business, your sales process might go something like this:

 Mistakes are practically inevitable when the process is undefined and sales reps rely on a collection of notes and spreadsheets to keep track of leads.
 As a result, the business has limited potential to scale and succeed.

 Enter the solution: software.
-With a platform like Infusionsoft by Keap, which combines a customer relationship management (CRM) system with automation tools, small businesses can store information about leads and clients in a single database.
+With a platform like Keap, which combines a customer relationship management (CRM) system with automation tools, small businesses can store information about leads and clients in a single database.
 And they can automate communication and tasks throughout the sales process, ensuring that the sale is made the way it’s supposed to be.

 With sales automation, follow-up emails are sent automatically, reps receive reminders about phone calls and other tasks, and the entire team has visibility into the state of affairs.
 Your salespeople can recall the status of each lead without digging through notes, see how much potential revenue is in the pipeline, and make changes to the process based on data, not their gut.